Sea Too

-At this international project we are preventing nature loss in the Baltic Sea by restoring underwater habitats and promoting a widespread change that involves genuinely sustainable use of natural resources and a stronger bond between humans and the sea.
+In this international project we are preventing nature loss in the Baltic Sea.
+We restore underwater habitats and promote a widespread change that involves genuinely sustainable use of natural resources and a stronger bond between humans and the sea.

 More information:

 Nature loss is occurring at an unprecedented rate in human history.
-It is a global problem, but can be seen locally: the disappearance of a single key species in a forest, meadow or bay can mean the loss of an entire local ecosystem.
-It will result in the sixth mass extinction, which will be caused by a single species – humans.
+It is a global problem but can be seen locally: the disappearance of a single key species in a forest, meadow or bay can mean the loss of an entire local ecosystem.
+It results in the sixth mass extinction, which is caused by a single species – humans.
 We use natural resources faster than nature can replenish them.

 Nature loss is also accelerating in the Baltic Sea: just under a quarter of the habitat types along the Finnish coast are endangered, and another quarter are degrading.
 The main cause of underwater nature loss in the Baltic Sea is eutrophication, which is being exacerbated by climate change.

-Restoring habitats will help the Baltic Sea to withstand climate change
+Restoring habitats will help the Baltic Sea withstand climate change

 Common eelgrass meadows have declined in many areas of the Baltic Sea, mainly as a result of eutrophication.
 Although transplanting common eelgrass in areas from which it has disappeared is a relatively new method, it has yielded good results in recent years in the coastal waters of both Finland and Sweden.
-Research from the University of Gothenburg has shown that biodiversity can quickly return to a transplanted meadow: after only two growth seasons, the meadow transplanted for the study had nearly the same number of invertebrates as a natural meadow.
+Research from the University of Gothenburg has shown that biodiversity can quickly return to a transplanted meadow.

 Stopping nature loss requires a change in the relationship between humans and sea